Greater performance. Deeper dedication.

 Workforce Development Tools

-GET ON THE GIRD
+GET ON THE GRID

 In Mississippi, great careers are right around the corner.
 Opportunities in advanced manufacturing, energy, healthcare, information technology and logistics are in high demand and pay well above the average salary — WITH OR WITHOUT a four-year degree.
 So how do you get one?
 Get On The Grid will get you plugged in.
 From here, you can choose your career, compare salary ranges, find training programs and search job opportunities in dynamic fields driven by the latest technology.